Business Data Analytics

 Business Informatics (BDA) is one of today's fastest-growing management fields.
 The WKU BDA degree offers a strong applied managerial focus with a broad background in contemporary business topics.
 Students develop strong professional skills with an emphasis on the strategic use of information technology to better manage an organization or company.
 BDA majors will learn how to collect and analyze customer, production, operational, and market data to improve decision making and enhance the quality of their company's products and services.
 BDA graduates enjoy a variety of employment options upon graduation.

 The Business Informatics major is designed to prepare students for professional careers using an informatics focused approach to control, support, and enhance business operations and functions.
-The Business Informatics major will provide students with a solid business foundation combined with relevant study of modern technology trends and the impact information systems are having throughout business and society.
+The Business Data Analytics major will provide students with a solid business foundation combined with relevant study of modern technology trends and the impact information systems are having throughout business and society.

 Global business is increasingly relying on the acquisition, deployment, and management of information systems and services for use in organizational processes which is resulting in an increasing need for information workers.
 The business informatics major will provide students with a solid business foundation combined with relevant study of modern technology trends and the impact information systems are having throughout business and society.
 As demand for computer and information processing services continues to increase, so does the need for hybrid business technology roles.
 Graduates in Business Informatics serve as a bridge between the builders and users of technology and global innovations.